godpeny/pages/main/src/blog-post.12.md

 In other words, the geometric margin is invariant to the rescaling of the parameter, which is the only difference between geometric margin and functional margin.

 ## Optimal Margin Classifier
+A margin classifier is a type of classification model which is able to give an associated distance from the decision boundary for each data sample.
+For instance, if a linear classifier is used, the distance (typically Euclidean, though others may be used) of a sample from the separating hyperplane is the margin of that sample.
+The Optimal margin classifier is the classifier that maximizes the margin between two classes.

 ### Optimization Problem